zh250/RevokeSuspiciousCerts/Windows/README.md

-﻿RevokeChinaCerts on Windows
+﻿RevokeSuspiciousCerts on Windows
 ==============
-Revoke Chinese certificates.
+Revoke Suspicious certificates.

 ### Introduction
 There are 2 types of batches: